scalawithcats/scala-with-cats/src/raw/applicatives/index.md

   to join values within a context using arbitrary functions.

-- *Applicative functors*, also known simply as *applicatives*, provide an alternative formulation of cartesian in terms of function application.
+- *Applicative functors*, also known simply as *applicatives*, extend cartesian with functor (`map`) and a constructor (`pure`).

+Applicatives are often formulated in terms of function application, instead of the cartesian formulation that is emphasised in Cats.
-  While applicatives are less prominent than cartesians in Cats, they provide interesting theoretical links to other libraries and languages such as Scalaz and Haskell.
+This alternative formulation provides a link to other libraries and languages such as Scalaz and Haskell, so we'll also look at it.